Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract5_Redacted.md

 to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the same percentage amount as payment is changed by CMS to Provider.
-HEE 1121! not compensate Provider for the bad debts of its Medicare Advantage members. a and Provider shall consider Medicare interim amounts, including but not limited to, indirect medical lucation, disproportionate share, outliers, per diems, percent of charge, and all-inclusive rates, as final and = shall not adjust Provider's compensation through a settlement, even if Medicare adjusts its compensation to Provider based on a settlement.
+HE shall not compensate Provider for the bad debts of its Medicare Advantage members.
+EIT and Provider shall consider Medicare interim amounts, including but not limited to, indirect medical education, disproportionate share, outliers, per diems, percent of charge, and all-inclusive rates, as final and emma shall not adjust Provider's compensation through a settlement, even if Medicare adjusts its compensation to Provider based on a settlement.
-HEE shall compensate Provider using the relevant payment system logic and data (for example: calculations, payment groupings, or federal and provider-specific factors) that are available systems at the time = processes the Provider's Claim.
-Lecnierarm shall not retroactively adjust Provider's compensation for previously processed Claims to reconcile any difference with the payment system logic and data being used by Medicare on the same processing date for the same date of service.
+HE shall compensate Provider using the relevant payment system logic and data (for example: calculations, payment groupings, or federal and provider-specific factors) that are available in Ls msmerann systems at the time —— processes the Provider's Claim.
+Lr carer shall not retroactively adjust Provider's compensation for previously processed Claims to reconcile any difference with the payment system logic and data being used by Medicare on the same processing date for the same date of service.
 In addition, | shall not retroactively adjust Provider's compensation for previously processed claims to reflect Medicare's retroactive updates or changes to payment system logic and data.
 Provider shall not request adjustments solely based on these differences, updates, or changes.
 MEDICAID
-For purposes of determining he Rate, the total reimbursement amount that Provider and Lrasiaiarc have agreed upon for the appli provider type(s) for Covered Services provided under this Agreement s|
-one hundred percent (100%) of ‘he a Professional Provider Market Master Fee Schedule A in effect on the date of service except as set forth below.
+For purposes of determining he Rate, the total reimbursement amount that Provider and erasmipre have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement s| e one hundred percent (100%) of he Professional Provider Market Master Fee Schedule A in effect on the date of service except as set forth below.
-The parties acknowledge and agree that he 7 Professional Provider Market Master Fee Schedule A is subject to modification by JJ at any time during the term of this Agreement and will be applied on a prospective basis.
+The parties acknowledge and agree that the em Professional Provider Market Master Fee Schedule A is subject to modification by |) at any time during the term of this Agreement and will be applied on a prospective basis.
 Waivers
 Intellectual Disability Services
-Behavior Analyst Services Applicable Revenue Code 100% of the applicable Assessment with applicable CPT/HCPCS | State of Tennessee 1915(c) Code IDD Waivers Rate
+Behavior Analyst Services Applicable Revenue Code 100% of the applicable Per 15 Minutes Assessment with applicable CPT/HCPCS | State of Tennessee 1915(c) Code IDD Waivers Rate
-Behavior Analyst Services: Applicable Revenue Code 100% of the applicable Per 15 Minutes Behavior Plan Development | with applicable CPT/HCPCS | State of Tennessee 1915(c) and Training of Staff onthe | Code IDD Waivers Rate Plan
+Behavior Analyst Services: Applicable Revenue Code 100% of the applicable Per 15 Minutes Behavior Plan Development | with applicable CPT/HCPCS | State of Tennessee 1915(c) and Training of Staffonthe | Code IDD Waivers Rate Plan
-Behavior Analyst Services: Applicable Revenue Code 100% of the applicable Per 15 Minutes Presentation At Meetings with applicable CPT/HCPCS | State of Tennessee 1915(c) Code IDD Waivers Rate
+Presentation At Meetings with applicable CPT/HCPCS | State of Tennessee 1915(c) Code IDD Waivers Rate
 Behavior Analyst Services: Applicable Revenue Code 100% of the applicable Per 15 Minutes